Marshall Gilkes: Career

 Gilkes has toured extensively throughout Europe, Asia, Latin America, and South America.
-Previous performance engagements include the Umbria Jazz Festival, Vienna Jazz Festival, JVC Jazz Festival, Telluride Jazz Festival, Panama Jazz Festival, Lincoln Center, Tokyo's Orchard Hall, and the Moscow Conservatory.
-In March 2008, he was invited to perform with the jazz drummer Billy Cobham and the Adelaide Philharmonic at the Adelaide Bank Festival of Arts in Australia.
-He was a guest performer at the International Trombone Festival from May 28–31, 2008 in Salt Lake City, Utah.
+Previous performance engagements include the Umbria Jazz Festival, Vienna Jazz Festival, JVC Jazz Festival (renamed the Newport Jazz Festival), Telluride Jazz Festival, Panama Jazz Festival, Lincoln Center, Tokyo's Orchard Hall, and the Moscow Conservatory.
+In March 2008, he was invited to perform with the jazz drummer Billy Cobham and the Adelaide Philharmonic at the Adelaide Festival of Arts in Australia.
+He has also performed with bassists Carlos Henriquez and Richard Bona, harpist Edmar Castañeda, pianist Makoto Ozone, and the Vanguard Jazz Orchestra.
+He was a guest performer at the International Trombone Festival on May 28–31, 2008 in Salt Lake City, Utah.

-With the exception of one track, he composed new material for his 2004 record, "Edenderry."
-The album received excellent reviews from, among others, Jazz Times, All About Jazz, and the Trombone Journal.
+With the exception of one track, he composed new material for his 2004 album Edenderry.
+It received excellent reviews from, among others, JazzTimes, All About Jazz, and the Trombone Journal.

-In 2010, he became a full-time member of the Grammy Award-winning WDR Big Band.
+In 2010, he became a full-time member of the Grammy Award–winning WDR Big Band.
 In February 2015, he released his album Köln, his first fronting a big band.
 Köln received two Grammy nominations for Best Large Jazz Ensemble Album and Best Instrumental Composition.
+Gilkes has also won the JazzTimes Trombonist of the Year, in 2018.

+Gilkes also partnered with the trombone manufacturer S.E.
+Shires Co. to release a custom artist model trombone.